Cobra (manga): Sequels and spin-offs

-Out of requests, Terasawa announced in February 2016 he would create a new saga for Cobra.
-He aims to deal with the unsolved plot of the strange resemblance of two female characters—Dominique and Secret.
+Thanks to requests, Terasawa announced in February 2016 he would create a new saga for Cobra.
+He aimed to deal with the unsolved plot of the strange resemblance of two female characters—Dominique and Secret.
 More than three years later, in November 2019, Comic Flapper magazine's official Twitter account announced the release of Cobra: Over the Rainbow.
 A sequel to the original manga, it started to be released digitally on November 19 through Kadokawa Corporation's Comic Walker and Niconico Manga websites under the Comic Hu label.
+The sixth and latest chapter was published on April 19, 2020, before Terasawa's death in September 2023.

 Anime adaptations

 Film

 Tokyo Movie Shinsha adapted the manga into a film titled Space Adventure Cobra, which was released on July 23, 1982, in Japan.
 It was directed by Osamu Dezaki, with screenplay by Terasawa and Haruya Yamazaki, and retold the Cobra involvement with the Royal Sisters, and his fight against Crystal Bowie.
 Manga Entertainment released the film in British theaters in 1995.
 An American dub was created by Carl Macek's Streamline Pictures, and was released in American theaters also in 1995, by Tara, and was later distributed by Urban Vision on VHS format in 1998.
 The film was later released on DVD in the Australasian region by Madman Entertainment in 2007, in the UK by Manga Entertainment in 2008, and on DVD (in 2012) and Blu-ray (in 2015) by Discotek Media in the US.